Roie-/FullStackFlask/README.md

 - [ ] Setting up and connecting to a database
 - [ ] Working with Flask-Security
 - [ ] Creating and testing REST APIs with Postman
+- [ ] Play and improve the project